 Is the app reliable?

-On launch we only know that in our environment, the software finds the Varroa, the DWV-bees and the Queen with great accuracy.
+On launch we only know that in our environment, the software finds the Varroa, (the DWV-bees and the Queen are found but not displayed for now) with great accuracy.
 The more images we can collect from you using the app the better it will become.
 The neural network will learn from its errors and improve.
 Look at it as you are part of a great pioneering mission.
 In the first versions prepare for missteps and report them, helping our common progress.
 Disclaimer: Results are based on our field studies and may depend on our location, methods of manual analyses, breed of bees, etc. Please read more in https://beescanning.com/eng/studie/ We have conducted fieldstudies since 2016 collecting images comparing to results from alco washing from the same frames images were taken.
 If you wish to calibrate the image analysing results with your own study washing samples with alcohol we would appreciate your feedback and incorporate any new knowledge that may be due to your circumstances.
 Have in mind that any result of low infestation is not a guarantee you don’t need to treat.
 Depending on your individual conditions; as what type of bees, time in season, reinvasion from neighbors, quality and the number of images at hand it may influence the interpretation of the result.
 On the other hand if a high infestation is recorded that is of course a strong signal to be taken seriously.

 How can results bee used?